|

 Debt Paid

-In three years I’ve paid off over $13,000 worth of debt which is pretty good.
-My debt had finally gotten under $60,000 earlier this year, then I had to get a new car.
+In three years, I’ve paid off over $13,000 worth of debt which is pretty good.
+My debt had finally gotten under $60,000 earlier this year, and then I had to get a new car.
 That sucked, but it was time to get a new ride.
 I was driving a 96 Toyota 4 Runner that didn’t have airbags.
 Then I started having major problems with the brakes.
-I spent money to get them fixed and that didn’t work.
+I spent money to get them fixed, and that didn’t work.
 Instead of spending more money, I said forget it.
 It was time for an upgrade.

 Time Frame